-It is not recommended that repair of the 482C16 be attempted in the field.
+It is not recommended that repair of these models be attempted in the field.
 Should trouble occur, contact the factory for assistance.
-If the unit becomes dusty and dirty, it may be wiped off with a soft cloth.
+If the units become dusty and dirty, they may be wiped off with a soft cloth.

 2-0.
 FRONT PANEL MODULE CONTROL